-The return air opening can be located in the floor under the bottom return air opening.
+800 CFM - 20 X 20 Grille - 324 in2 1000 CFM - 20 X 25 Grille - 414 in2 1200 CFM - 25 X 25 Grille - 414 in2 The return air opening can be located in the floor under the bottom return air opening.
 No clearance is required.
 The air handler is set directly on the duct.
-If the air handler is installed in a closet a return air grille can be located on the closet front door below the furnace.
+If the air handler is installed in a closet a return air grille can be located on the closet front door across from the furnace louvered panel.
+A 6" clearance is required between the grille and the louvered panel If the air handler is installed in a framed wall and the wall panel is used a 6" clearance is required between the louvered panel on the air handler and the wall panel.
 If opening for the return air is located above the furnace in the closet door or in the wall a 6" minimum clearance is required on all sides of the air handler except for the side where the opening is located.
 That side requires a 9.5" clearance for proper air return to the air handler.

-Figure 7: Typical Closet Installations
+Figure 5: Typical Closet Installations